Brüno Gehard

-Brüno Gehard (/'geiha:rd/ GAY-hard, /de/; sometimes spelled Bruno or Brueno) is a satirical fictional character portrayed by English comedian Sacha Baron Cohen.
+Brüno Gehard (/'geiˌha:rd/ GAY-hard or /gəˈha:rd/ gə-HARD; /de/) is a satirical fictional character portrayed by English comedian Sacha Baron Cohen.
 A flamboyantly gay fashion reporter from Austria, Brüno first appeared during short sketches on Paramount Comedy 1 in 1998, before reappearing on a 2003 episode of Da Ali G Show.
 Following the success of Ali G Indahouse and Borat, Universal Studios gained the rights to produce and release a 2009 feature film about the character, also called Brüno.
 The character has since been retired.

 Eminem incident

 In May 2009, Brüno appeared at the MTV Movie Awards, dressed as an angel with wings strapped to his buttocks as he descended on wires from the ceiling.
 As part of a prank, after an alleged equipment malfunction, he was lowered onto rapper Eminem who was seated directly beneath him.
 Brüno landed in Eminem's lap in a 69-esque position, with his exposed buttocks in Eminem's face.
 Members of D12 helped to remove Brüno.
 Eminem and D12 then stormed out of the ceremony.
 Eminem appeared surprised and angry about the prank, but both he and Baron Cohen later claimed that the incident had been staged and rehearsed by the two.
 Eminem told reporters that he laughed uncontrollably for three hours in his hotel room afterward.